walterxie/MEP-tutorial/README.md

 Summary trees can be viewed by `FigTree` (a program separate from BEAST) and `DensiTree` (distributed with BEAST).
-FigTree can only see one tree at a time, so we normally use it to visualise the MCC tree.
+FigTree can only see one tree at a time, so we normally use it to visualise the summary tree.

-Let us open the MCC tree in `FigTree`.
+Let us open the summary tree in `FigTree`.
 First, open the `Trees` tab on the left panel, and tick the checkbox `Order nodes`.
 Tick the checkbox of the `Node Bars` tab and open it.
 By selecting `height_95%_HPD`, you will be able to display the 95% HPD-intervals on